What are Coral Reefs?

 India has its coastline extending over 7500 kilometres.
 It is due to the subtropical climatic conditions, there are a very few coral reefs in India.
 The major coral reefs in India includes the Palk Bay, the Gulf of Mannar, the Gulf of Kutch, the Andaman and Nicobar Islands and Lakshadweep Islands.
 Among all these coral reefs, the Lakshadweep reef is an example of atoll while the rest are all fringing reefs.

-Situated in the south-east coast of India, Palk Bay is separated from the Gulf of Mannar by the Mandapam Peninsula and the Rameshwaram Island and is centered on 9 °17’N and 79° 15′.
+Situated in the south-east coast of India, Palk Bay is separated from the Gulf of Mannar by the Mandapam Peninsula and the Rameshwaram Island and is centred on 9 °17’N and 79° 15′.
 The one fringing reef in the Palk Bay is 25-30km long, and less than 200m wide lies in the east-west direction of the Pamban channel.
 This reef has a maximum depth of around 3 m.

 The Gulf of Mannar